balionis-arvydas/balionis-aws/balionis-aws12/README.md

-# balionis-aws11
+# balionis-aws12

-This sandbox is to remind me how to run kubernetes 'kind' engine on localhost using
+This sandbox is to remind me how to setup eks cluster manually with awscli.
-1) wiremock
-2) kustomize